 Accelerate to a moderate pace for 20 seconds.
 This should be your race pace.
 A little faster than your easy pace but not an all-out-sprint.
 It should feel comfortably hard.
 You could probably get out a sentence or a few words between breaths, but you are working too hard to hold a conversation.

 Then sprint as hard as you can for 10 seconds.
 Go for it.
 Give it all you have for 10 seconds.
 You can't talk at all while holding this pace.

-Rest until breath is fully recovered (about 2 minutes).
+Rest until your breath is fully recovered (about 2 minutes).

-Repeat this 30-20-10 session, usually five times, or until fatigued (no more than 30 minutes) for a quick and effective speed workout for runners of all levels.
+Repeat these 30-20-10 sessions and rest periods until fatigued (no more than 30 minutes) for a quick and effective speed workout for runners of all levels

 Cool down by jogging or walking 10 minutes or one mile.

 Add this workout to your schedule 1-2 times per week with rest days and easy-paced run days in between hard workouts.

 A general rule for intense training: A little is better than none and a lot is too much.
 Remember that our bodies adapt (grow stronger and faster) during rest, not during the workout.
 Allow your body adequate time to recover between hard workouts for the best results.